How to become a Chartered Trade Mark Attorney

 Once qualified, you will be on the Register of Trade Mark Attorneys, and can apply to CITMA to become a Chartered Trade Mark Attorney.

 Salaries vary depending on where in the country you are and the size of the firm.
-However as a new trainee you can expect to get £25,000 - £29,000.
+However, as a new trainee you can expect to get in the region of £25,000 - £35,000.

-As you develop your experience and skills you could see your salary increase to £42,000 - £55,000 as a newly qualified CTMA.
+As you develop your experience and skills you could see your salary increase to the region of £42,000 - £55,000 as a newly qualified CTMA.

-With five years’ experience the average salary is £75,000.
+With five years' experience the average salary is in the region of £75,000.
 And if you reach partner level, this could increase beyond £90,000.

 Do you need a legal background?

-The simple answer is no. Potential employers looking to take on a trainee want you to have a good undergraduate degree, often a 2:1 or better.
-This does not necessarily need to be in law - humanities, languages and business are all valued too.
-Having a law degree can be an advantage, as it will exempt you from some modules of the qualification courses.
+The simple answer is no. Potential employers looking to take on a trainee will often require potential employees to have a good undergraduate degree, often a 2:1 or better.
+This does not necessarily need to be in law, other degrees are also valued too.
+However, having a law degree can be an advantage, as it will exempt you from some modules of the qualification courses.

 As a CTMA you will be advising on and managing commercially crucial activities.
 Therefore, it is essential that you have an analytical mind, display excellent judgement, and have outstanding communication and problem solving skills.